-- (1) copies of signed agreements with the business enterprises being utilized to achieve the contract goals; - (2) reports and documentation verifying payments to the business enterprises being used to achieve the contract goals; and - (3) reports and documentation on the extent to which the contractor has awarded subcontracts to minority and women so business enterprises under contracts not affected by this [subtitle] CHAPTER. - ♦♦ 28▲57 to 28▲60. {Reserved}
+- (1) copies of signed agreements with the business enterprises being utilized to achieve the contract goals; - (2) reports and documentation verifying payments to the business enterprises being used to achieve the contract goals; and - (3) reports and documentation on the extent to which the contractor has awarded subcontracts to minority and women's business enterprises under contracts not affected by this [subtitle] chapter.

-PART VI.
+Part VI.
 [Part VII.]
 Waivers

-- ♦ 28▲61.
-Agency♦s pre-solicitation request. - (a) In general.
+§ 28-61.
+Agency's pre-solicitation request.